CGurity/ansible-lemp-wp-certbot-playbook/README.md

 1.2.3.4 ansible_ssh_user=root ansible_ssh_private_key_file=$HOME/.ssh/id_rsa
 ```

-4. Edit the file ```group_vars/all``` and set up the domain, the target port and certbot e-mail among other variables.

-5. run the playbook using ```ansible-playbook playbook.yml -i hosts```.
+4. run the playbook using ```ansible-playbook playbook.yml -i hosts```.

-6. If you selected a website with MySQL look in the folder ```credentials/``` for the MySQL users and passwords for the users root and the specific site database user.
+5. If you selected a website with MySQL look in the folder ```credentials/``` for the MySQL users and passwords for the users root and the specific site database user.

-7. Access your server IP or domain to check that everything is in order.
+6. Access your server IP or domain to check that everything is in order.